Manish-Tupuda/Azure-BlobUpload/README.md

-C# program to upload json data into azure blob storage using terraform
+C# code to upload json data into azure blob storage using terraform